The National Conference on Health and Domestic Violence

 Over 1,100 leaders in the field joined us at the 2017 Conference in San Francisco, CA on September 26th-28th to share their work and learn about the intersecting issues of health and violence.
 The Conference hosted plenary speakers to discuss the connections between gender-based violence, migration, health access, anti-racism work, and community-based solutions to childhood trauma.

-To prioritize the health of attendees, speakers, hotel staff, and all of our families and communities, we have postponed the National Conference on Health and Domestic Violence (NCHDV) to a April 28-30, 2021.
+To prioritize the health of attendees, speakers, hotel staff, and all of our families and communities, the April 2020 NCHDV was postponed to April 27-30, 2021.

 If you need to cancel your registration at this time, you will receive a full refund minus a 3% processing fee (this fee is to partially cover the cost of registration and refund processing in place by the registration software company – if this fee presents a personal financial hardship please contact us via email!).
 Cvent will issue the refund back to your card and it may take up to 14 days to appear on your statement.
 If you paid by check, you will be refunded by check.
 Click here to cancel.